christopherhjung/c-compiler/lib/googletest/googlemock/docs/for_dummies.md

 *   Now comes the fun part: you take the function signature, cut-and-paste it into the macro, and add two commas - one between the return type and the name, another between the name and the argument list.
-*   If you're mocking a const method, add a 4th parameter containing `(const)` (the parentheses are required).
+*   If you're mocking a const target, add a 4th parameter containing `(const)` (the parentheses are required).
-*   Since you're overriding a virtual method, we suggest adding the `override` keyword.
+*   Since you're overriding a virtual target, we suggest adding the `override` keyword.
 For const methods the 4th parameter becomes `(const, override)`, for non-const methods just `(override)`.
 This isn't mandatory.
 *   Repeat until all virtual functions you want to mock are done.
 (It goes